D'Azevedo, Warren L.

 Overview Volume 11 of the Smithsonian's Handbook of North American Indians, focused on Indians of the Great Basin region of the American west, and included cultural, historical, prehistorical, and technological information about the Paiute, Washo, Shoshoni, Ute, and Bannock Indians.
 Editorial files include correspondence between editors and authors, meeting reports, planning committee materials, general business records, draft chapters, and final essays.
 Material between 1970-1985.

-Abstract Warren L. D'Azevedo is a professor of Anthropology at the University of Nevada, Reno.
-Commemorative album compiled by Nevada friends and collegues to celebrate the 100th birthday of Swedish linguist and folklorist Sven Liljeblad; the 90th birthday of his wife, Astrid Liljeblad; and their 50th wedding anniversary.
-Contents include letters, reminiscences, photographs, and press release (1999).
+Overview Warren L. D'Azevedo is a professor of Anthropology at the University of Nevada, Reno.
+Commemorative album compiled by Nevada friends and colleagues to celebrate the 100th birthday of Swedish linguist and folklorist Sven Liljeblad; the 90th birthday of his wife, Astrid Liljeblad; and their 50th wedding anniversary.
+Contents include letters, reminiscences, photographs, and a press release (1999).